Request

 if err := req.JSON(&body); err != nil {

-return // You do not need to set the response's status code for vox have set it.
+return // You do not need to set the response's status code, as vox has already set it.

 }